-When it comes to Ethernet cable, you get what you pay for.
+When you are looking for the best PoE cabling, you get what you pay for.
 In a recent article, Networkworld reported on poor quality Cat5e and Cat6 cabling purchased through Amazon.
 This just goes to show that even reliable providers like Amazon can occasionally slip.

 Apparently this particular cable had a cheap vinyl jacket and poorly stranded aluminum conductors.
 Oops!

-If you’re new to Ethernet installs, you might be wondering: how can you tell the difference?
+If you’re new to Ethernet installs, you might be wondering: how can you tell what is the best PoE cabling?
 Well, one easy identifier is price.

 Poke around on Amazon a while and you’ll find the culprit.
 Its low price point prompted some customers into taking a chance, but it should have thrown off alarm bells.
 When you’re doing work in your own home that’s one thing, but installing in a customer’s place of business is entirely another affair.
 It’s just not worth the risk posed by cutting corners.